mariamelerian/Sonic-Pharmacy/README.md

 ### 3. Profile Management

-- Update your personal information under the "My Profile" section in the menu.
-- Change your password securely to by entering your email to recieve an OTP which you will need to enter to be able to type your new password.
+- Change your password securely.

 ### 4. Chatting

-- Click on the blue chat icon on the bottom right corner to use the Chat functionality.
+- Click on the orange chat icon on the bottom right corner to use the Chat functionality.
 - View, create and respond to individual chat messages.

 ### 5. Log Out